valik94/midterm/node-skeleton-master/README.md

 4. Fix to binaries for sass: `npm rebuild node-sass`
 5. Reset database: `npm run db:reset`
   - Check the db folder to see what gets created and seeded in the SDB
+  - automatically applies the changes in the seeds and schema folder to the database
 7. Run the server: `npm run local`
   - Note: nodemon is used, so you should not have to restart your server
 8. Visit `http://localhost:8080/`